pulzze/autoflow-documentation/docs/ids/action-object-keys/tooltip.md

-This action returns all keys in the object.
+Extracts all the keys of an object into an array